Azure-Samples/media-services-dotnet-copy-blob-into-asset/README.md

 ## Running this sample

->[!NOTE] Make sure you have the latest Azure Media Services .NET SDK https://www.nuget.org/packages/windowsazure.mediaservices
+**NOTE**: Make sure you have the latest Azure Media Services .NET SDK https://www.nuget.org/packages/windowsazure.mediaservices

 1. Download the solution.
 2. Clean the solution.